ksonj/digits/README.md

 * [matplotlib](http://matplotlib.org/)

 ##Files
-`neural.py` computes the weights from the data in `ex4data1.mat`. `quiz.py` presents the performance of the classification. `showFeatures.py` visualizes some features of the data.
+`neural.py` computes the weights from the data in `ex4data1.mat`.
+`quiz.py` presents the performance of the classification.
+`showFeatures.py` visualizes some features of the data.

+`bestTheta.npz` contains the computed weights.
+This file is overwritten when running `neural.py`.